 Six questions start-ups must ask

-Unlike larger organisations, start-ups can often flourish in a challenging economic condition.
+Unlike larger business organisations in Perth, start-ups can often flourish in a challenging economic condition.
 That’s because they are more agile and flexible in reacting to market conditions.
 In addition to, they are also more motivated to bring their products and services to market quickly.
 On the other hand, large companies are usually slower to innovate than smaller companies with less internal hierarchy because of their complex structure.

 However, since most small business owners simply do not have the skill set necessary to make this work, it is very risky to invest for an individual to invest in their own money in a start-up company.